Lemonjai/bier_v1/README.md

 - Add the radio box for only single selection for beer to brewery's relations

 **Note**
-Categorization controller ", optional: true" must be append to the "belongs_to" method in order for it to work.
+- Categorization controller ", optional: true" must be append to the "belongs_to" method in order for it to work.
+- Winecategories controller was added since it can be per post

 **Items Pendings**
 - Create the scaffolds for the posting => Completed Oct.
 11